 The functionality is ancient, quite cumbersome and CERTAINLY not pretty, but they’re straightforward and quite reliable.
 Despite and against my expectations, they were included in Modern SharePoint, too, so there’s really no reason NOT to still keep using them.

 However, every now and then, they’re quite hidden from the GUI.
+It’s not obvious for the end-user how to access them at all.
 This post describes how to access them on pretty much any site!

 I’m going to include a lot of screenshots for your convenience – should be easier to figure out that way.

 For most libraries, you can just browse to some of the list item views and click Ribbon (see below), or sometimes even access the Alerts -functionality through the List Viewer webpart.
 This functionality has been there for a while, so it’s a nice, consistent and a truly “classic” user experience.